ktychn/cse15l-lab-reports/Report3.md

   }
 ```

-- An input that doesn’t induce a failure, as a JUnit test and any associated code (write it as a code block in Markdown)
-This JUnit test of the `reversed` method does NOT induce a failure:
+- This JUnit test of the `reversed` method does NOT induce a failure (the same buggy method from the previous example is called):
 ```
   @Test
   public void testReversed() {